Dead No More: The Clone Conspiracy: Main plot

 J. Jonah Jameson Sr. is revealed to have contracted an illness while in Madagascar with Aunt May, which led to his death.
-After attending J. Jonah Jameson Sr.'s funeral, Peter decides to pay Jerry Salteres a visit in order to investigate why his spider-sense went off in his presence.
-When they reach his house, his wife Emma reveals that New U had mysteriously taken Jerry away after he had accidentally forgotten to take a post-procedure daily pill prescribed by New U and his health decayed.
-As Spider-Man, Peter infiltrates the New U Headquarters and tries to locate Jerry using a microscopic spider-tracer he had tagged him with at the hospital once his spider-sense had gone off.
-Spider-Man delves deep into the laboratory and discovers several stasis tubes, with one of them apparently containing nothing but Jerry's nervous system, completely stripped off his body, and alive.
-Spider-Man is soon sighted by one of Miles Warren's clone/assistants, who calls the Rhino and Electro for help.
-After dispatching the two villains, Spider-Man continues to pursue Miles, only to find Gwen Stacy herself behind a closed door.
-The shock of Gwen's presence prevents Spidey from reacting to his spider-sense on time, and he is sucker-punched by the returned Doctor Octopus.
-In a side-story, Gwen is supposedly resurrected by Jackal and his clones.
-The Jackal claims that this one is not a clone, but the real Gwen who was harvested from her remains and still remembers everything in her life including her death (during which she was apparently aware but paralyzed by Green Goblin's gas and learned that Peter was Spider-Man).
-Jackal offers Gwen the opportunity to be his business partner as he tries to change the world with his new technology.
-Gwen is hesitant about this new life at first, but accepts it when the Jackal shows that he has reanimated her father George Stacy, who is much better than he was before he died.
+After Jameson Sr.'s funeral, Peter decides to pay Jerry Salteres a visit in order to investigate why his spider-sense went off in his presence.
+At Salteres' house, his wife Emma reveals that New U had mysteriously taken Jerry away after he forgot to take a daily pill prescribed by New U and his health decayed.
+As Spider-Man, Peter infiltrates the New U HQ and tries to locate Jerry using a spider-tracer he had placed on him.
+Spider-Man discovers several stasis tubes, with one of them containing Jerry's still living nervous system.
+Spider-Man is spotted by one of Miles Warren's clone/assistants, who calls the Rhino and Electro for help.
+After dispatching the two villains, Spider-Man pursues Miles, only to find Gwen Stacy behind a closed door.
+The shock of Gwen's presence prevents Spidey from reacting to his spider-sense in time, and he is punched by Doctor Octopus.

+In a side-story, Gwen is resurrected by Jackal and his clones.
+The Jackal claims that she is not a clone, but the real Gwen who was harvested from her remains and remembers her former life, including her death and Peter's secret identity.
+Jackal offers Gwen the opportunity to be his partner as he tries to change the world with his new technology.
+Gwen is hesitant at first, but accepts when the Jackal reveals he has reanimated her father George Stacy.